-Each Collector can only support one set of endpoint monitoring credentials.
-Make sure you configure credentials for each Collector instance on your network.
+Each collector can support only one set of endpoint monitoring credentials.
+Ensure you configure credentials for each collector instance on your network.

-If you cannot disable the local firewall, follow the configurations below.
+If you cannot disable the local firewall, follow these configurations.

 To plan your Collector deployment, have the following information available for each server or virtual machine where you will install the Collector:

 - Administrator rights to install a service on the server

 Endpoint data requirements

 The collection of endpoint data also uses resources on the Collector.
 Endpoint data can be collected either by using the Collector to scan a range of endpoints or by installing a Rapid7 Insight Agent on the endpoints.
 Both methods will use resources on the Collector.